NREL/SAInt_HELICS_interface/README.md

    |:--:|
    |<b>Figure 5</b>|

-  3. There are five projects embeded in the *HelicsDotNet* project.
+  3. There are five projects embedded in the *HelicsDotNet* project.
      - *ElectricFederate* loads the electric network, imports the corresponding scenario definitions and run the simulation.
+Make sure that this project has a reference to *SAInt_Core.dll* which is found in the SAInt installation folder.
+The default path is: *C:\Program Files\encoord\SAInt-v3-Alpha\SAInt-Core.dll*.
      - *GasFederate* loads the gas network, imports the corresponding scenario definitions and run the simulation.
+Make sure that this project has a reference to *SAInt_Core.dll* which is found in the SAInt installation folder.
+The default path is: *C:\Program Files\encoord\SAInt-v3-Alpha\SAInt-Core.dll*.
-     - *HelicsDotNetAPI* provides the API functionality requiered for the cosimulation *HELICS* environment.
+     - *HelicsDotNetAPI* provides the API functionality required for the co-simulation *HELICS* environment.
      - *SAIntHelicsLib* provides the mapping factory for the coupling technologies.
-It allows the electric and gas federates to communucate.
+It has functions that are used to initialize events, generate publication and subscription ids, receive, process and publish data that is communicated between electric and gas federates.
+Make sure that this project has a reference to *SAInt_Core.dll* which is found in the SAInt installation folder.
+The default path is: *C:\Program Files\encoord\SAInt-v3-Alpha\SAInt-Core.dll*.

 #### Set the project configuration as a multiple startups
   1. At the top of the *Solution Explorer* right click on the *Solution 'HelicsDotNet'* and open *Set StartUP Projects* as shown in Figure 6.